Presented by Jordan B. Schwartz and Megan S. Shaked

 A ton of ADA lawsuits also continue to be filed alleging that hotel websites cannot be used by individuals with visual or hearing impairments.
 Thus, it is extremely important that businesses ensure the accessibility of their websites while also providing an appropriate “accessibility statement” explaining to users the steps you have taken to improve your website’s accessibility.

 Unfortunately, there is no sign that these types of lawsuits are slowing down.
-On the contrary, serial plaintiffs continue to file dozens of these lawsuits each and every day.
+Serial plaintiffs continue to file dozens of these lawsuits each and every day.
 This presentation will present practical tips and cost-effective strategies for managing the risk of ADA-related litigation in this ever-evolving area of the law.